 Resources | Subject Notes | Computer Science

-Consider a function that calculates the area of a rectangle.
-It needs the length and width as input.
+Consider a procedure that calculates the area of a rectangle.
+It would take the length and width as parameters.

 Parameter Name | Purpose |